 Augusta National Golf Club Chairman Billy Payne said he wouldn’t discuss the organization’s lack of female members amid questions about a possible invitation to Virginia “Ginni” Rometty of International Business Machines Corp.
-(IBM)
+(IBM:US)

 “All issues of membership remain the private deliberations of the membership,” Payne said at his annual news conference on the eve of the Masters Tournament at the club in Augusta, Georgia.
 “That statement remains accurate.”